marcolago/FPAWIP-Grid/README.md

 The grid is built with a Flexbox-first, desktop-first, approach and then with a inline-block fallback for non-modern browsers.
 Tested on modern browsers and IE8+.
 Everything worked fine so far since 2012.

+### Size

+The generated css varies in size between 3.77KB and 9.68KB according to the settings.
+See the `flags` section in the `.grid.scss` file.

 ### Dependencies

 This grid has no dependencies.